 In November 1997 some modifications were made to the body work.
 These are called “facelift” models.

 In February 1999, “New Shape” Bongos started to be produced.
-They finally ceased production in 2005 when the factory burnt down.
+They finally ceased production in late 2005 when the factory burnt down.

 The following useful information has been extracted from the very informative site www.allansvehicleservices.co.uk